zenitsu07/Next.js-repo/README.md

       }
     ]
   },

-To add a grid look to page
-Add gridTemplateColumns and define css accordingly in tailwind.coinfig.css and call by classname = 'grid-cols-grid_type' Example->
-  theme: {
-    extend: {
-      gridTemplateColumns:{
-        fluid:"repeat(auto-fit,minmax(15rem,1fr))"
-      }
-    },
-  },
-  plugins: [],

-For padding and margins OR Styles for all children pages  Add css using ClassName property in Layout.jsx in app directory of project.

 NEXT STEP
 Aftere rendering front page we need to send user to each movie;s specific page for the popularity and other features of movie